james-wukong/hadoop-hive-spark-docker/README.md

 GPU part is commented, as it's not supported in my machine.

 In case if you need add a kafka service in the future, you can simply add it as a service.

+## Hadoop Dev

+This is the main container that I use to have some practical work going on.

 ## Create docker network sparknet, with subnet and gateway configured